GabeScott/standard-works-vault/General Conference/1993 April - The Temple, the Priesthood.md

 “‘Good morning, Brother,’ one man was heard to say to a teamster.
 ‘We missed you at the meetings yesterday afternoon.’
 ‘Yes,’ said the driver of the oxen, ‘I did not attend meeting.
 I did not have clothes fit to go to meeting.’
 ‘Well,’ said the speaker, ‘Brother Brigham called for some more men and teams to haul granite blocks for the Temple.’

-“The driver, his whip thrown over his oxen, said, ‘...
-We shall go and get another granite stone from the quarry.’”7
+“The driver, his whip thrown over his oxen, said, ‘… We shall go and get another granite stone from the quarry.’”[^7]

-President Woodruff had watched men cut out granite stones seventy feet square and split them into building blocks.8 If there was no mishap (and that would be an exception), that teamster, “too poorly clad to worship,” could return within a week.9
+President Woodruff had watched men cut out granite stones seventy feet square and split them into building blocks.[^8] If there was no mishap (and that would be an exception), that teamster, “too poorly clad to worship,” could return within a week.[^9]

 The wicked spirit, which had inspired Governor Boggs of Missouri to issue the order to exterminate the Saints and broods forever and always over the work of the Lord, had followed them west.

-President Young had said when they entered the Valley: “If they let us alone ten years we would ask no odds of them.”10 Ten years to the day a messenger arrived with word that Johnson’s army was marching west with orders to “settle the Mormon question.”
+President Young had said when they entered the Valley, “If they let us alone ten years we would ask no odds of them.”[^10] Ten years to the day a messenger arrived with word that Johnston’s army was marching west with orders to “settle the Mormon question.”

-President Young told the Saints: “[We] have been driven from place to place; ... we have been scattered and peeled. ...
+President Young told the Saints: “\[We\] have been driven from place to place; … we have been scattered and peeled. …

-“We have transgressed no law, ... neither do we intend to; but as for any nation’s coming to destroy this people, God Almighty being my helper, they cannot come here.”11
+“… We have transgressed no law, … neither do we intend to; but as for any nation’s coming to destroy this people, God Almighty being my helper, they cannot come here.”[^11]

 The settlements were evacuated, and the Saints moved south.
 Every stone was cleared away from Temple Square.
 The foundation, which after seven years’ work was nearing ground level, was covered over and the block was plowed.